MTV Video Music Awards to return to Los Angeles

-LOS ANGELES, April 23 (Reuters) - The annual MTV Video Music Awards, one of the music industry’s top televised showcases, will return to Los Angeles this summer from New York City, the U.S. cable channel said on Wednesday.
+LOS ANGELES (Reuters) - The annual MTV Video Music Awards, one of the music industry’s top televised showcases, will return to Los Angeles this summer from New York City, the U.S. cable channel said on Wednesday.

 The Video Music Awards, which hand out “Moonman” statuettes of an astronaut planting an MTV flag, can be crucial exposure for singers and bands and is best known for its unscripted and often provocative moments.